 What is Click Brilliance?

-It is a tracking tool that lets you do split testing and monitor clicks to your projects promoting ILS.
-Apparently, Click Brilliance is a part of the membership levels and if you refer someone to ILS and they don’t buy any traffic packages, they will still have Click Brilliance and that pays you $20 a month.
+It is a tracking tool that lets you do split testing and monitor clicks to your projects promoting Infinite Leverage System.
+Apparently, Click Brilliance is a part of the membership levels and if you refer someone to Infinite Leverage System and they don’t buy any traffic packages, they will still have Click Brilliance and that pays you $20 a month.
 At first I though Click Brilliance was an up-sell, but it is included with the ground level membership.

 So the smallest commissions you can make are $20 and the highest is $2,000, but that’s only if you purchase that package yourself.